-Pigs less than three weeks old, lambs less then one week old and calves less then ten days old must not be transported further then 100 km.
+Pigs less than three weeks old, lambs less than one week old and calves less than ten days old must not be transported further than 100 km.

-Transporters of vertebrate animals carrying out journeys of over eight hours by road will, in addition, have to have their vehicles or livestock containers inspected and approved according to specific criteria, such as on-vehicle drinking systems, ventilation systems and temperature monitoring.
+Transporters of vertebrate animals carrying out journeys of over eight hours by road must, in addition, have their vehicles or livestock containers inspected and approved according to specific criteria; this includes on-vehicle drinking systems, ventilation systems and temperature monitoring.
 If these additional provisions for long journeys are met then the journey times in the table below apply.

 |unweaned calves, lambs, kids and foals that are still on a milk diet, and unweaned piglets||after a maximum of nine hours travel, a rest period of at least one hour must be given.
 This is sufficient time for them to be given liquid and, if necessary, fed.
 After this rest period, they may be transported for a maximum of a further nine hours|

 |cattle, sheep and goats||after 14 hours of travel a rest period of at least one hour must be given.
 This is sufficient time for them to be given liquid and, if necessary, fed.
 After this rest period they may be transported for a further 14 hours|

 |pigs||may be transported for a maximum period of 24 hours but must have continuous access to water|

 |horses (except registered horses)||may be transported for a maximum period of 24 hours.
 During the journey they must be given liquid and, if necessary, fed every eight hours|